fido-device-onboard/client-sdk-fidoiot/docs/tpm.md

 	```
 	make
 	```
-	  (You may need to run `sudo apt install make gcc` before running this command successfully).
+	  (You may need to run `sudo apt/yum install make gcc` before running this command successfully).

 6. Check for possible errors:
 	```